 “Oh, how fun!
 It was a fabulous weekend for that.”
 In truth, I didn’t understand the concept of family get togethers, and I could not imagine rounding up enough people I even knew by name in Wyoming to invite over for dinner, but I tried to engage her in conversation nonetheless.
-“And it is so light out so late, you can spend hours just sitting outside watching the sunset.”
+“And it is so light out so late, you can spend hours just sitting outside waiting for the sunset.”

 “I think the guys went inside and watched the game.
 The ladies and I sat outside with a couple glasses of wine while the kids ran around.”
 I don’t even know what game.
 Or what sport.
 It’s not football season, I quickly calculated.
 I admit, it probably didn’t even matter.
 I ignored their activity and moved on to another topic.

 “A glass of wine outside – how relaxing.”
 I made a mental note to buy a bottle before the weekend so I could do the same.